Vic Beasley: College career

-Redshirt sophomore season

-As a sophomore in 2012, Beasley recorded 18 tackles and a team-high eight sacks.
+As a sophomore in 2012, Beasley recorded eight sacks.
 He was named an Honorable Mention Sophomore All-American by College Football News.

-Redshirt junior season

 Through the first six games of his junior season in 2013, Beasley led the nation in sacks with 13.
 Beasley was a first-team All-Atlantic Coast Conference (ACC) selection and was named a consensus All-American.
 Beasley and the Tigers upset #6 Ohio State Buckeyes in the Orange Bowl.

-Redshirt senior season

-Beasley opted to stay his senior year to finish his education instead of declaring for the 2014 NFL Draft.
-He was projected to have been picked up in the second round as predicted by the NFL's draft advisory board.
+Beasley opted to stay for his senior year in 2014 to finish his education instead of declaring for the 2014 NFL draft.
+He was projected to have been picked up in the second round as predicted by the NFL Draft Advisory Board.
 Beasley entered the year with 21 career sacks, which was seven away from setting the all-time school record for career which was set by Michael Dean Perry and Gaines Adams at 28.
 In October, he broke the record.
 He was named the ACC Defensive Player of the Year and was again a consensus All-American.